Corporate Governance Statement

 Principles of good corporate governance firmly anchored

 Responsible and transparent corporate governance oriented to long-term value creation has high priority at Koenig & Bauer.
 We are convinced that good corporate governance forms an essential basis for sustainable business success and strengthens the trust of our shareholders, business partners, employees and the financial markets in our company.
-We regard integrity and compliance as indispensable in business transactions and pursue a zero-tolerance policy.
+We regard integrity and compliance as indispensable in business transactions and pursue a zero-tolerance policy in this regard.

 Declaration of conformity in accordance with section 161 of the German Stock Corporation Act

-The Management Board and the Supervisory Board of Koenig & Bauer AG issued the following declaration of conformity on 16 March 2024 based on the current version of the German Corporate Governance Code dated 28 April 2022 (the “Code”).
+The Executive Board and the Supervisory Board of Koenig & Bauer AG issued the following declaration of conformity on 14 March 2025 on the basis of the current version of the German Corporate Governance Code dated 28 April 2022 (the “Code”).

 Recommendation A.5